jlnalber/Pollux/README.md

 * visualizing graphs
 * view statistics of a graph
 * do calculations in a graph
-* export graphs to all famous bitmap-files and to *.svg*
+* export graphs to all famous bitmap-formats and to *.svg*

 ## Requirements